 05 of 06

 The capital city of Colombia - home to some eight million people - sits at 8,646 feet above sea level, on a high plain in the Andes Mountains.
-The sprawling city is a hodgepodge of communities.
-The city encompasses chic zones where upscale families reside, areas where modern buildings stand side-by-side with colonial churches, and historic zones housing food markets to trendy restaurants.
-Driving on some of the steeper roads between the various zones, you catch glimpses of some of the original inhabitants in this region still farming small sections of land and tending to their cows.
+The sprawling city is a hodgepodge of communities, including chic zones where upscale families reside, areas where modern buildings stand side-by-side with colonial churches, and historic zones housing everything from open-air food markets to trendy restaurants.
+Driving on some of the steeper roads between the various zones you'll catch glimpses of some of the original inhabitants in this region still farming small sections of land while tending to their cows.

 06 of 06